 White pumpkins and twisted vines of bittersweet put on an unrivaled display.
 Wrap long berry-laden vines two or three times around medium-size pumpkins, and secure the ends with florist's wire.
 Parade the wrapped pumpkins down the center of the table.
 Add to the warm autumn mood with glass votives partially filled with bittersweet berries.
 Bittersweet vines are also lovely tucked into a colored glass bottle, swirled inside a clear hurricane, or used as an accent with other fall plants.

-For a centerpiece that's quick to make and easy on your pocketbook, bring nuts and pears into the mix.
-A simple black basket keeps the focus on the inner contents, and some fallen leaves add a splash of fall color to the arrangement.
+For a centerpiece that's quick to make and easy on your pocketbook, bring pinecones into the mix.
+A simple oval dish keeps the focus on the inner contents, and some faux red berries add a splash of fall color to the easy DIY centerpiece.

 Fall Leaves in Beakers